JonLz/dcss-ios/README.md

 ## How to play

 * Launch the app
+* Select your webtiles server (swipe on a row on iOS 15 to set it as default)
 * Login to your webtiles account
 * Use the built in bar at the bottom to send key commands to the game
 * Long press any command to repeatedly send it to the game